EAN’s aim is to strengthen neurology in Europe by establishing a mentorship programme for future neurologists.

-- Define precisely own career objective
+- Can precisely define own career objectives

-- Believe in the value of mentoring
+- Believes in the value of mentoring

-- Take advantage of all mentoring activities
+- Takes advantage of all mentoring activities

-How will the programme work / How is the matching done?
+How will the programme work? / How is the matching done?

 - Successful matching mostly depends on the ratio of available mentors to mentees.

-“A mentor is a more experienced individual willing to share knowledge with someone less experienced in a relationship of mutual trust" – “a trusted counsellor or guide.
+“A mentor is a more experienced individual willing to share knowledge with someone less experienced in a relationship of mutual trust"

 – David Clutterbuck –